bschleicher/spectra/README.rst

 1.2 Run Ganymed for Monte Carlos.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Go to the Mars directory and do

 .. code::

     $ cd
     $ cd Mars
     $ .x /media/michi/523E69793E69574F/gamma/ganymed.C("/media/michi/523E69793E69574F/gamma/star_new/star_files.txt","/media/michi/523E69793E69574F/gamma/star_new/gammasall",0,0,1)

+You can find a working Ganymed macro in this directory.
+It uses the disp parametrisation for the "new cleaning" and
+Johannes background cut.
+This should be the right one when using Mars ISDC analysis.

 3. Get the Data: Make a txt list of all runs and load star files from ISDC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~